imagekit-developer/imagekit-dotnet/README.md

 ## Contributing

-This library is an open source project, so all the modifications and contributings are welcome!
+This library is an open source project, so all the modifications and contributions are welcome!
 Just make a fork of this repo, do your changes and make a pull request.
 We'll check your code ASAP.

 ## Support